topherhunt/cheatsheets/networks.md

 - `throttle` - start with default profile
 - `throttle --stop` - disable
 - `throttle --up 330 --down 780 --rtt 1` - enable and specify speeds

+## SSH tunnel for a specific port

+Start an SSH tunnel so that all traffic sent to a specific port on `localhost`, will be forwarded to your ssh server and sent to a specific host and port.

+For example, let's say that my VPS server `vpn1` is on the ip whitelist to access a Postgres server `postgres-server-hostname`, but my local machine (having a dynamic ip) is not.
+I can run this command locally to open a tunnel to that VPS:

+    ssh -NT -L 55555:postgres-server-hostname:5432 vpn1

+Then locally I can run the following command to connect to the Postgres server:

+    psql -h localhost -p 55555 -d my-database